trussworks/terraform-aws-route53-query-logs/README.md

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
-Configures query logging on an existing Route53 hosted zones **NOTE: AWS only supports sending Route53 logs in us-east-1 so we must create all the resources in that region.**
+This module configures query logging on an existing Route53 hosted zone.
+**NOTE: AWS only supports sending Route53 logs in us-east-1 so we must create all the resources in that region.**
-Define a us-east-1 provider
+In order to use this module, you will need to define a `us-east-1` provider using the following code:

 ```hcl
 provider "aws" {